Trobyss/ws-hooks-react/README.md

 - useCallback keep a function from being re-created again, based on a list of dependencies.
 It returns the function itself.
 Use it when you want to propagate it to child components, and prevent from a costly function from re-running. (enregistre la fonction)

+# hooks

+Not in conditionnal

 # TODO

 - USE_STATE ✅
 - USE_EFFECT ✅
-- USE_CUSTOM ✅
+- Custom Hooks ✅
 - USE_REF ✅
 - USE_CALLBACK ✅
 - USE_MEMO ✅
-- MEMOIZATION
+- MEMOIZATION ✅